MicrosoftDocs/azure-devops-docs/docs/connect/work-team-explorer.md

 >[!NOTE]
 >Some pages, such as **Reports** and **Documents**, only appear when TFS is configured with the required resources, such as SQL Server Reporting Services and SharePoint.

-If you don't need Visual Studio, but do want to connect to Team Services or TFS or get one or more Team Foundation add-ins, you can install the free [Visual Studio Community](https://www.visualstudio.com/downloads/download-visual-studio-vs).
+If you don't need Visual Studio, but do want to connect to VSTS or TFS or get one or more Team Foundation add-ins, you can install the free [Visual Studio Community](https://www.visualstudio.com/downloads/download-visual-studio-vs).

 **Team Explorer plug-in for Eclipse**

 If you work in Eclipse or on a non-Windows platform, you can [install the Team Explorer plug-in for Eclipse](http://java.visualstudio.com/Docs/tools/eclipse#_install-the-tee-plugin-for-eclipse).
-Once installed, you can share your Eclipse projects by adding them to Team Services or TFS using [Git](../git/share-your-code-in-git-eclipse.md) or [TFVC](../tfvc/share-your-code-in-tfvc-eclipse.md).
+Once installed, you can share your Eclipse projects by adding them to VSTS or TFS using [Git](../git/share-your-code-in-git-eclipse.md) or [TFVC](../tfvc/share-your-code-in-tfvc-eclipse.md).